Why we use soy wax.

 Soy wax is made from soybean oil which is derived from, you guessed it, soybean plants.

 Again, solvent extraction is used to separate the oil from the solids.

-The oil is bleached and hydrogenated to make it into a wax.
+The oil is then bleached and hydrogenated to make it into a wax.

-Soy wax produces less soot and has less toxic chemicals than paraffin, making it a healthier option for the home compared with paraffin.
+Soy wax produces less soot and has less toxic chemicals than paraffin, making it a healthier option for the home.

-As candle makers, we want to reduce carbon in our candles and enjoy the healing aromatherapy qualities of pure essential oil blends.
+As candle makers, we want to eliminate carbon from the air to enjoy the aromatherapy qualities of our soy essential oil candles.

-If you'd like to pour your own aromatherapy soy candles, be sure to check out the store for our full range of candle-making kits.
+To make a soy candle, be sure to check out the store for our full range of Soy Candle Kits.

 The Wickpy Word.

 Join our email list for uplifting offers and inspiring updates. ✨

 Plus, get 10% off your first order.